 Indian territory in Arizona recognizes daylight savings, so I ended up losing an hour and got a bit of a late start this morning.
-VANilla carted us about 60 miles to Navajo National Monument past an interesting pair of buttes called Elephant Feet.
+VANilla carted us about 60 miles through the Monument Valley area to Navajo National Monument past an interesting pair of buttes called Elephant Feet.
 As one would guess, these sandstone monuments look like wrinkled, leathery elephant feet.

 An added bonus to visiting the Navajo National Monument was the rock placed at the beginning of the trailhead with a dinosaur print.
 I had considered visiting “Dinosaur Tracks” a location near Tuba City, but I googled the attraction and found that guides cost anywhere from $2 to $10, may be drunks or may have attended archaeology school, and tourists could be misinformed about the types of tracks in the area.
 With that description, I passed, so I was pleasantly surprised to see a sampling as I strolled to the dwelling.

 After making the one mile roundtrip walk, I took another dirt path to a historic ranger station before steering VANilla to the northeast toward Monument Valley National Tribal Park.
 Before reaching the park we stopped at another roadside rock called Agathla Peak.
 The peak, a dark grey color that looked out of place relative to the red rock and desert surroundings, is believed to be the core of a volcano.